dotnet/docs/docs/standard/modernize-with-azure-and-containers/modernize-existing-apps-to-cloud-optimized/deploy-existing-net-apps-as-windows-containers.md

 The benefits of using Windows Containers are fundamentally the same benefits you get from containers in general.
 Using Windows Containers is about greatly improving agility, portability, and control.

-When we talk about existing .NET applications, we mostly mean traditional applications that were created by using the .NET Framework.
+Existing .NET applications refer to those applications that were created using the .NET Framework.
 For example, they might be traditional ASP.NET web applications-they don't use .NET Core, which is newer and runs cross-platform on Linux, Windows, and MacOS.

 The main dependency in the .NET Framework is Windows.
 It also has secondary dependencies, like IIS, and System.Web in traditional ASP.NET.